 - CATCH THE DISTORTION.

 Your brain loves to pull sketchy tricks when you’re spiraling.
-CBT helps you identify these distortions.
-Some common ones you probably deal with:- All-or-Nothing Thinking: “I’m either a success or a failure.
+Some common ones include:- All-or-Nothing Thinking: “I’m either a success or a failure.
 No in-between.”

 - Catastrophizing: “If I mess up this one thing, my entire life is ruined.”